cispa/security-header-parsing/README.md

 - `data/`: Directory to download the original database dump to
 - `README.md`: This file
 - `README_original.md`: The original WPT README
+- `REPRODUCTION.md`: Lists the commands used to collect the data for the paper
 - `Dockerfile`, `docker-compose.yml`, `entrypoint.sh`: Docker files for a quick setup of this project
 - `server.py`: Script to run the `wptserve` with automatic restarts
 - Other directories are used by `wptserve` internally but are not modified